ROCm/rocSHMEM/docs/compile_and_run.rst

     $OPENMPI_UCX_INSTALL_DIR/lib/libmpi.so                                        \
     -L/opt/rocm/lib -lamdhip64 -lhsa-runtime64

-If your project uses cmake, you may refer to
+If your project uses CMake, see
 `Using CMake with AMD ROCm <https://rocmdocs.amd.com/en/latest/conceptual/cmake-packages.html>`_.

 Running a rocSHMEM program
 --------------------------

-Program that use rocSHMEM will typically deploy multiple processes (Typically, one per GPU).
+Programs using rocSHMEM typically deploy multiple processes, usually one per GPU.
-The MPI launcher (e.g., ``mpiexec`` when using Open MPI) is used to start the required number of processes.
-As an example, one may launch 2 getmem example processes (available when compiled from source) using the following command line:
+The MPI launcher, for example, ``mpiexec`` with Open MPI, is used to start the required number of processes.
+For example, to launch two ``getmem`` example processes (available when compiled from source):

 .. code-block:: bash

   mpiexec --map-by numa --mca pml ucx --mca osc ucx -np 2 ./build/examples/rocshmem_getmem_test

-Please refer to the Open MPI documentation for more information about ``mpiexec`` command line parameters.
+See the `Open MPI documentation <https://docs.open-mpi.org/en/main/>`_ for more information about ``mpiexec`` command line parameters.

 .. note::

-  Some systems may have multiple installs of MPI, some of which would not have GPU support enabled.
-Make sure you use the ``mpiexec`` from the expected MPI library, notably when using the MPI you built yourself as part of :ref:`install-dependencies`.
+  Some systems may have multiple MPI installations, some of which do not have GPU support enabled.
+You must use the ``mpiexec`` from the expected MPI library, especially when using the MPI built by yourself as part of :ref:`install-dependencies`.

-Environment Variables
+Environment variables
 ---------------------

-The behavior of rocSHMEM can be controlled with the following environment variables:
+You can control the behavior of rocSHMEM by using the following environment variables:

 .. list-table:: Environment Variables
     :widths: 30 10 20